13-openclaw-architecture

 Three Files, One Operator

-The architectural choice that makes OpenClaw different from every other agent framework is this: identity is a file, not a feature flag.
-You change your operator’s personality by editing SOUL.md in a text editor.
-You change what it does on its own schedule by editing HEARTBEAT.md.
+Everything the operator is — its identity (SOUL.md), its rules (AGENTS.md), its rhythm (HEARTBEAT.md) — lives in three text files in a workspace directory you control.
+Chapter 4 covered what is in them.
+What matters here is the architectural choice they represent: identity is a file, not a feature flag.
+You change your operator’s personality in a text editor.
 There is no admin panel.
 There is no proprietary configuration database.
 There is plain text, version-controlled in a git repository you own.

 This matters for three reasons that every business leader cares about:

-- Governance is readable.
+1. Governance is readable.
 Anyone on the team — Agent Manager, compliance, auditor — can read the files and know exactly what the operator has been told to do.
 No vendor interpretation layer.

-- Changes are tracked.
+2. Changes are tracked.
 Put the workspace in git and you have a full audit trail of every personality change, every rule update, every schedule adjustment the operator was given.

-- Control is local.
+3. Control is local.
 The files live on infrastructure you operate.
 The vendor cannot change your operator’s behavior out from under you.

 Three Layers, Three Purposes